As pandemic spread pain and panic, congressman chased profit - WTMJ

 It’s not the first time Malinowski has run afoul of government trading rules.

-As an assistant secretary of state in President Barack Obama’s administration, he agreed to sell shares held in CNinsure Inc. following his 2014 confirmation to the post.
+As an assistant secretary of state during the Obama administration, he agreed to sell shares held in CNinsure Inc. following his 2014 confirmation to the post.
 In a letter to a State Department ethics lawyer, he acknowledged that the investment in the Chinese insurance company, now known as Fanhua Inc., posed a “heightened prospect of a conflict of interest” given his work, which dealt heavily with human rights abuses, including those by China.

 Yet the stock remained in his portfolio for over a year, well beyond a 90-day window to sell that he agreed to, records show.
 He sold it for more than he initially reported it to be worth, collecting somewhere between $15,001 and $50,000 in June 2015, following a period in which the stock’s value was held down following allegations of fraud made against the company.